|Use your mouse

 B.C. to make the famous Cowichan sweaters.

-television personality, journalist, novelist, public servant, and
+she is also a journalist, a novelist, a public servant, and

-She even had her own television show “Adrienne Clarkson Presents”.
+She even had her own television show Adrienne Clarkson Presents.

 position until 2005.
 She is an officer in the Order of Canada

 Coast composers to receive wide recognition.